CaptainCodeman/clean-go/readme.md

 # Clean Architecture in Go
-An example of "Clean Architecture" in Go to demonstrate developing a testable application that can be run on AppEngine or with traditional hosting and with Google Cloud Datastore or MongoDB for storage.
+An example of "Clean Architecture" in Go to demonstrate developing a testable application that can be run on AppEngine with Google Cloud Storage or with traditional hosting and MongoDB for storage (but not limited to either).

-There are a number of different application architectures that are all simlar variations on the same theme which is to have clean separation of concerns and dependecies that follow the best practices of "the dependency invesion principle":
+There are a number of different application architectures that are all simlar variations on the same theme which is to have clean separation of concerns and dependencies that follow the best practices of "the dependency invesion principle":

 A. High-level modules should not depend on low-level modules.
 Both should depend on abstractions.

 B. Abstractions should not depend on details.
 Details should depend on abstractions.

 Variations of the approach include: